 Capital One® VentureOne® Rewards Credit Card

 The Capital One® VentureOne® Rewards Credit Card is a competitor that is very similar to the Discover it® Miles.
 Both cards earn rewards on every purchase, with no bonus categories.
-The Capital One® VentureOne® Rewards Credit Card earns at a rate of 1.25 rewards points per $1 spent, which is less than the 1.5 miles per dollar spent offered by the Discover it® Miles.
-Currently, both cards have no annual fee or foreign transaction fees as well.
+The Capital One® VentureOne® Rewards Credit Card earns at a rate of 1.25 Miles per dollar on every purchase, every day, which is less than the 1.5 miles per dollar spent offered by the Discover it® Miles.

 Chase Freedom Unlimited®

-In terms of basic structure, the Chase Freedom Unlimited® is nearly identical to the Discover it® Miles, as the Chase Freedom Unlimited® earns 1.5% cash back on all purchases and the Discover it® Miles earns 1.5 miles per dollar spent.
-The Chase Freedom Unlimited® also offers a 0% APR on all purchases for the first 15 months (then 16.49% - 25.24% Variable), besting the Discover it® Miles by one month.
-Additionally, neither card has an annual fee.
+In terms of basic structure, the Chase Freedom Unlimited® is nearly identical to the Discover it® Miles, as the Chase Freedom Unlimited® earns 1.5% cash back offer. and the Discover it® Miles earns 1.5 Miles per dollar on all purchases.

 The sign-up bonus for the Chase Freedom Unlimited® is a bit different, offering $150 cash back after spending just $500 in the first three months of card ownership.
 This contrasts with the Discover it® Miles’s first-year matching program for new cardmembers, which can prove more lucrative if you’re a heavy spender.